power-d6/specification/docs/decisions/0005-switch-rendering-template.md

 - Liquid:
   - [liquid](https://crates.io/crates/liquid)

-### Tests
+### Options

-To validate the viability of each library, some tests will be performed.
+To validate the viability of each library, let's explore how to implement the same template in the three languages.

 All test will have the same input data structure: